 What is the difference between an ICF/IID and a nursing facility?

 An ICF/IID is a Medicaid-certified residential facility that provides active treatment to people with intellectual disabilities or related conditions.
 The defining requirement is active treatment under 42 CFR 483.440: aggressive, consistent programming directed toward independence and prevention of regression.
 A nursing facility provides skilled nursing care, rehabilitation, and assistance with activities of daily living, primarily for older adults or people with medical or skilled nursing needs.
-The Conditions of Participation differ (Subpart I for ICF/IID, Subpart B for NF), the staffing models differ (QIDP-centered vs RN-centered), and the populations differ.
-A person with intellectual disability who needs active treatment is best served in an ICF/IID or in a community setting under NOW/COMP, not in a nursing facility.
+The Conditions of Participation differ (Subpart I for ICF/IID, Subpart B for the nursing facility), the staffing models differ (QIDP-centered versus RN-centered), and the populations differ.
+A person with intellectual disability who needs active treatment is best served in an ICF/IID or in a community setting under NOW or COMP, not in a nursing facility.

 What is active treatment in an ICF/IID?